ORNL/kelvin/docs/AddingConstitutiveRelations.md

 The stress is computed in the updateStress() function of a constitutive relationship.
 Like updateStrainRate(), this function takes as its arguments references to the grid and material points.
 Also like strain rates, stresses are stored directly on the material points and grid values can be used as needed in the computation.

+Testing the Constitutive Relationship
+===
+Kelvin uses the testing framework provided with BOOST for unit testing.
+While it is highly recommend to develop a unit test for a new constitutive equation, covering that task in depth is beyond the scope of this article.
+The most efficient way to develop a unit test for a constitutive equation is to follow the model in the src/tests/HydrostaticCRTest.cpp class.

 Registering with the Constitutive Relationship Service ==